FasterXML/smile-format-specification/README.md

 Frameworks, Systems that use Smile codec (encoder and decoder)

-* [http://www.elasticsearch.org/](Elastic Search) supports Smile as one of input/output formats
+* [Elastic Search](http://www.elasticsearch.org/) uses Smile as transport format supports access using Smile encoding.